rjmfernandes/cp-flink-sql/README.md

   --url http://localhost:8080
 ```

-You should get as respomse something like this:
+You should get as response something like this:

 ```
 +---------------+-------------------------------------------------------+